-How to deploy a Gatsby project with our quickstart repository¶
+How to create a Gatsby project with our quickstart repository¶

 The Gatsby Divio quickstart repository is a template that gives you the fastest possible way of launching a new Gatsby project on Divio.